Cheatham Annex: Burwell Family era (1697-1830s)

-1800 to 1850s

-1850s to 1900
+1830s to 1916

 In April 1862 all of Yorktown, including this site, was caught under a thirty-day siege which included the largest concentration of artillery in one place at one time in history.
 This was during the Seven Days Battles or more correctly referred to as the Peninsula Campaign.
 This was the unsuccessful attempt by McClellan to capture the Confederate capital of Richmond and end the war.